 Then he promptly says I need more sleep – so which is it that I Should?

-He goes on to say I should treat myself to a shiny gem and ‘hit the jewelry store’
+Than he says to treat myself to a shiny gem and ‘hit the jewellery store’

 And adorning myself with healing crystals is what self care is for!